Find Profitable Prediction Market Trades

 Finally, compare against live prices:

-Use the Polymarket API to fetch order book data for these markets.
+Use the prediction-market API to fetch order books for these questions.

-Compute the expected value profit if these forecasts are right,
+Compute expected profit if these forecasts are right, and sort by

 Claude writes and runs a script that pulls live order book data and computes expected returns.